aoki-n1/leopard/README.md

 <!-- LISENCE -->
 ## Lisense
 Distributed under the MIT License.
-See ``LISENSE'' for more information.
+See [LISENSE](./LICENSE) for more information.

 ## c.f.